DomeQdev/sparkling-osm-router/README.md

 -   `limit` - maximum number of nodes to return (default: 1)
 -   `distanceThresholdMultiplier` - multiplier for distance threshold when selecting multiple nodes (default: 5.0)

+#### searchNearestNode(location: [lon, lat], searchString: string): { id: number, score: number }

+Searches for a node near the given coordinates that best matches the search string in its tags.

+-   `location` - array [longitude, latitude]
+-   `searchString` - string to search for in node tags (e.g., "100101 Kijowska 01")

+Returns a single best match node with its ID and a score indicating the quality of the match.
+The function internally searches among nearby nodes (using a larger search radius than getNearestNode) and evaluates matches in their tag values and keys.

 #### getRoute(startNode: number, endNode: number, bearing?: number): Promise<RouteResult>

 Calculates the route between two nodes.